taurus-org/taurus/doc/source/users/faq.rst

 How to write procedures?
 ------------------------
 User written procedures are central to the Sardana SCADA_ system.
-Documentation how to write macros can be found :ref:`here <macroserver-macros-howto>`.
+Documentation how to write macros can be found :ref:`here <sardana-macros-howto>`.
 Macro writers might also find the following documentation interesting:

     * Documentation on how to debug macros  can be found here **<LINK>**